qdm12/caddy-scratch/README.md

 - [ ] Use lists of IPs to block with ipfilter with `import blockIps`
 - [ ] Healthcheck for Caddy
 - [ ] Intelligent IP blocking

-## License

-This repository is under an [MIT license](https://github.com/qdm12/caddy-scratch/master/license)

 ## Thanks